rsevilla87/debug/README.md

 # Using bcc-tools on a RHCOS system

-Log in to the node.
+Log in to the node using the debug image.
 ```
-oc debug node/<nodeName> --image=quay.rsevilla/debug
+oc debug node/<nodeName> --image=quay.io/rsevilla/debug
 ```

 And then create a couple of symlinks to the kernel-headers directory.